 1. Keep Your Remote Employees Focused

-Before locking down tablets and devices, it’s important to evaluate what types of data your employees need to access in order to perform their work duties.
-After you decide who needs access to what type of content, applications, and websites you can set up restrictions for activities that aren’t related to your employees’ primary work.
-And along with other mobile device management features such as remote access and remote control, organizations can monitor all the unattended devices performance from one centralized dashboard and identify potential issues in advance.
+Before locking down tablets and devices, it is important to evaluate what types of data your employees need to access in order to perform their work duties.
+After you decide who needs access to what type of content, applications, and websites you can set up restrictions for activities that are not related to your employees’ primary work.
+Along with other mobile device management features such as remote access and remote control, organizations can monitor all the unattended devices performance from one centralized dashboard and identify potential issues in advance.

 If in any unfortunate situation where an employee lost his/her mobile device or tablet, IT admin can also locate the missing device, and remotely lock the device or wipe out all data on company-owned tablets to prevent sensitive data breach.

 2. Reduce Unwanted Data Cost

 One difficulty many businesses face when they implement a mobile-first work policy is not being able to oversee each device’s data usage and end up paying expensive data costs.
 Luckily, this issue can be solved with a mobile device management (MDM) software and device lockdown Kiosk Mode.